snonux/gogios/README.md

 To send an email via the command line on OpenBSD, you can use the mail command.
 Here's an example of how to send a test email to ensure that your email server is working correctly:

 ```
-echo "This is a test email from OpenBSD." | mail -s "Test Email" your-email@example.com
+echo 'This is a test email from OpenBSD.' | mail -s 'Test Email' your-email@example.com
 ```

 Check the recipient's inbox to confirm the delivery of the test email.
 If the email is delivered successfully, it indicates that your email server is properly configured and functioning.
 Please check your MTA logs in case of issues.